Network Device Vendor Management in rConfig V8

 Editing Vendor Information

-Section titled “Editing Vendor Information”Existing vendor records can be modified to update names, correct spelling errors, or add supplementary information:
+Section titled “Editing Vendor Information”Existing vendor records can be modified to correct spelling errors or standardize naming:

 - Locate the vendor in the vendors listing